F.F. van de Watering

 The transformation to a society that runs on sustainable energy can be facilitated by new technologies that allow solar energy to fuel conversions.
 Catalytic processes play a crucial role in such technology.
 In the introduction Chapter an overview of homogeneous catalysts is given, which are able to store solar energy into chemical energy.
 In Chapter 2, the formation of salen-based ruthenium complexes is described.
 The salen complexes are able to dehydrogenate methanol to dihydrogen and carbonate in basic media.
 Mechanistic investigations show that the carbonyl ligand on one of the salen complexes can react with KOH forming potassium formate, but that the carbonyl-complex is not the active species during the dehydrogenation reaction.
 Chapter 3 describes the coordination of a tripodal indolyl-phosphine (PP3) ligand to ruthenium(+II) forming an octahedral Ru(PP3)Cl2 complex.
 This complex can be stepwise reduced to the corresponding rare RuI and RuON2 which in turn can be oxidized back to the stable RuII complex by the addition of organochlorides.
 In Chapter 4 the class of ligands is extended to isomers and electronic variations while coordinated to ruthenium.
 These complexes are subsequently studied for dinitrogen coordination, dinitrogen reduction, and formic acid decomposition.
 In the final Chapter, the coordination chemistry of first row transition metals NiII, CoII and FeII to the same tripodal ligands is reported.
 The reduction of these complexes with two electrons shows that the iron complexes can coordinate dinitrogen.
 Noticeable different activations of the dinitrogen ligand coordinated to the metal atom are observed for the different ligands used.

-3. Metallo-radical reactivity of an 3-methylindole-based tripodal PP3 ruthenium(+I) complex and its ruthenium(0) analogue (Embargo until 15 June 2019)
+3. Metallo-radical reactivity of an 3-methylindole-based tripodal PP3 ruthenium(+I) complex and its ruthenium(0) analogue (Embargo up to and including 15 June 2019)

-4. 3-methylindole-based tripodal tetraphosphine ruthenium complexes in N2 coordination and reduction and formic acid dehydrogenation (Embargo until 15 June 2019)
+4. 3-methylindole-based tripodal tetraphosphine ruthenium complexes in N2 coordination and reduction and formic acid dehydrogenation (Embargo up to and including 15 June 2019)

-5. Coordination of 3-methylindole-based tripodal tetraphosphine ligands to iron(+II), cobalt(+II) and nickel(+II) and investigations of their subsequent two-electron-reduction (Embargo until 15 June 2019)
+5. Coordination of 3-methylindole-based tripodal tetraphosphine ligands to iron(+II), cobalt(+II) and nickel(+II) and investigations of their subsequent two-electron-reduction (Embargo up to and including 15 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.